-The Institute of Civil Engineers has produced a timely and though-provoking report: “Reducing the gap between cost estimates and outturns for major infrastructure projects and programmes”.
+The Institution of Civil Engineers has produced a timely and thought-provoking report: “Reducing the gap between cost estimates and outturns for major infrastructure projects and programmes”.

 No one wants to see huge overspending and extreme delays on infrastructure projects, and yet this is what is happening.
 As project delivery specialists, we have to look at why.